dhruvkjain/kairo-swe/User Stories.md

 - **Valuable:** Helps students efficiently find matching internships.
 - **Estimable:** Requirements are specific enough to size development effort.
 - **Small:** Limited to search and filter functionality.
 - **Testable:** Filters, search results, and error states can be tested.

+### Traceability
+- Reflected strongly in interviews where students asked for domain-specific filters (e.g., legal area, design type, tech stack, project type), location, and compensation filters.
+- Survey data identified key filters including stipend range, company reputation, duration, and remote options as essential for narrowing down relevant internships from many offers.
+- Students frequently reported frustrations with vague listings and ineffective search tools in interviews and surveys, underscoring the value of responsive and accurate filtering.
+- Corresponds to FR-06 mandating robust, combinable filters supporting keyword search and multiple attribute filters to enhance discoverability.

 ---
 ## User Story 3: Student – Apply for an Internship